All Episodes

 You should just say thank you and move on.

-Run through forget about running through a fire.
+Forget about running through a fire.

-She'll uh shall stand in the fire.
+She'll stand in the fire.

-I got into this with Mark Levin once, and there's there's crap up on my Wikipedia page that is not true.
+I got into this with Mark Levin once, and there's crap up on my Wikipedia page that is not true.

 And any idiot can go in there and write lies about you.